5 Reasons to Love Winter Sailing

 The longer your sailing season, the more your skills improve

 Winter isn’t just about gorgeous scenery and love below deck; it’s also a perfect time to develop your sailing skills.
 Cold weather can bring stronger, more unpredictable weather systems which means learning to handle the boat in more challenging conditions.
-Seasoned winter sailors often say this practice helps build confidence that pays off when the fair weather returns.
-And I agree, having negotiated some rougher sails and challenging crosswind docking!
+Seasoned winter sailors often say this practice helps build experience and confidence that pays off when the fair weather returns.
+And I agree, having negotiated reefing sailing two-handed in rough conditions, navigated through low visibility and docked in challenging crosswinds!

 I will add though — if you watch the weather well, you may find some very settled periods of weather in winter too.
 Cruising in the dead of winter in Marlborough Sounds, New Zealand offers some of the most settled weather — and some of the most peaceful sailing I’ve ever experienced.
 The moorings are empty, the native birdsong loud and that feeling like you’re the only one left in the world — very real.